Darklisted/ORION-Browser/README.md

 1. Download the installer exe
 2. Run it
 # FAQ
 - Is it safe?
-Yes ORION browser is fully safe to moder standards it has not trackers and your information is not stored not even localy
+Yes ORION browser is fully safe to modern standards it has no trackers and your information is not stored not even locally
 - What can it protect me against?
-ORION at its highest level of protection it can stop websites from fingerprinting you and tracking your activity.
-Note that the content may be visible to your ISP but if you share an IP your browser will not be able to be identified (Tho it is recomended to use a VPN)
+ORION at its highest level of protection can stop websites from fingerprinting you and tracking your activity.
+Note that the content may be visible to your ISP but if you share an IP your browser will not be able to be identified (Tho it is recommended to use a VPN)
 # How to use
 ### Info
 ORION on its default settings is secure enough for most users it:
 - Blocks trackers
-- Stops Fingerprinting (Identifying if a browser is uique)
+- Stops Fingerprinting (Identifying if a browser is unique)
 - Custom JavaScrip flags (Makes JS code safer)
 - User-Agent Spoofing (Changes the user-agent code used for every request so It can blend in with others)

-More info comming soon...
+More info coming soon...

 <div>
 <img src="https://raw.githubusercontent.com/Darklisted/ORION-Browser/main/Images/orion_startup.png" alt="Start Menu" width="1000" height="500" border="10" />